Table of Contents

 The Carry-On is made to be the most suitable luggage size, fitting in as many overhead flight bins as possible.

-You'll find Monos' standard size carry to be the perfect cabin-sized travel buddy no matter your destination or air carrier with exterior measurements of 22" × 14" × 9".
+Monos' standard size carry is the perfect cabin-sized travel buddy, no matter your destination or air carrier, with exterior measurements of 22" × 14" × 9".

 Carry-On Plus

-The Carry-On Plus is bigger "sibling" of the original Carry-On from Monos.
-It's the ideal suitcase for travelers looking for a bit of extra space.
+The Carry-On Plus is a bigger "sibling" of the original Carry-On from Monos.
+It's the ideal suitcase for travelers looking for extra space.

-Monos claims that the size dimensions on the Carry-On Plus means that it'll fit in most major US airline carriers and larger airplanes.
-But, if you're flying on a smaller plane or going with a carrier that has stricter carry-on guidelines, this may not be the luggage for you.
+Monos claims that the size dimensions of the Carry-On Plus mean it'll fit most major US airline carriers and larger airplanes.
+But, if you're flying on a smaller plane or going with an airline with stricter carry-on guidelines, this may not be your luggage.

 The Carry-On Plus dimensions are 23" x 15" x 9.5".